red6/dmn-check/README.md

 ### Correct use of Enumerations

-Decision-making often involves a fixed set of values (e.g. a list of supported currencies) and therefore those values are used in DMN decision tables.
-Those values are often implemented in form of Java enums. `dmn-check` also to specify the fully-qualified class name of an enum in the type declaration of the input- / output-column and checks the values in the DMN decision table against the enum implementation.
+Decision-making often involves a fixed set of values (e.g., a list of supported currencies), and therefore those values are used in DMN decision tables.
+Those values are often implemented in the form of Java enums. `dmn-check` also to specify the fully qualified class name of an enum in the type declaration of the input- / output-column and checks the values in the DMN decision table against the enum implementation.

 By default `dmn-check` uses the project dependencies to resolve the enums.
 As this is not possible in the Maven